 “I’m sure he’ll make time, but you’ll have to wait.”
 She nodded past him.

 Brill turned to find another student was waiting to see his father, seated on the settee between two potted ferns.
 “Miss Delcroix,” he said, politely dipping his head.

 Her own head bobbed slightly, but she kept staring straight ahead, no other movement.
 She wasn’t ignoring him, she was deep in thought and had nothing else to say.
 He had known her long enough to understand her moods, all of them well worth avoiding.
-She was concentrating, formulating her plan.
-He hoped very much they didn’t involve him
+She was concentrating, formulating her plans.
+He hoped very much they didn’t involve him.

 It wasn’t surprising that she was here.
 She often called on the Headmaster to demand things and insist on changes.
 His father often complained about her outrageous behaviour over dinner.
 He wouldn’t be there to hear what this latest petition was in regard to.